Shanz-Webbie/bookbycover/README.md

 # Save or delete a favorite book
 <img src="https://i.imgur.com/ntw6l8P.png"/>

 When you navigate to the favorites page, you'll find all the books you've saved.
-Here, you can add new favorites or remove any that no longer capture your interest, giving you complete control over your personal collection.<br>
+Here, you can browse the books you've already favorited or remove any that no longer capture your interest, giving you complete control over your personal collection.<br>

 And if you haven’t saved any favorites yet, don’t worry!
 The favorites page will display a friendly message encouraging you to explore the library and start building your collection.